1st Air Fleet: As a Land-Based Air Fleet

-On 1 July 1943, the 1st Air Fleet was recreated as an exclusively land-based air fleet.
-It was intended to consist of nearly 1,600 aircraft when completed, but the war situation prevented it from reaching that figure, and the second generation of this fleet began with only two Kōkūtai: Dai 261 Kaigun Kōkūtai (a one-month-old Zerosen unit) and Dai 761 Kaigun Kōkūtai (a bomber unit that was created on the same day as this fleet was).
+On 1 July 1943, the 1st Air Fleet was recreated as a land-based air fleet.
+It was intended to consist of nearly 1,600 aircraft when completed but the war situation prevented it from reaching that figure and the second generation of this fleet began with only two Kōkūtai: Dai 261 Kaigun Kōkūtai (a one-month-old Zerosen unit) and Dai 761 Kaigun Kōkūtai, a bomber unit that was created on the same day as the fleet.
 On 30 September 1943, a cabinet meeting planned the Absolute National Defense Zone (絶対国防圏, Zettai Kokubōken) strategy.
 The plan intended the Kuril Islands, Bonin Islands, Mariana Islands, Caroline Islands, Biak, Sunda Islands and Burma to be unsinkable aircraft carriers.
-The 1st Air Fleet became the main force of this plan.
-However, it was soundly beaten in the Battle of the Philippine Sea.
+The 1st Air Fleet became the main force of this plan but it was defeated in the Battle of the Philippine Sea.
 The IJN then moved the air fleet to the Philippines to regroup.
-However, due partly to the aircrews' lack of combat experience, the air fleet suffered severe losses in the Formosa Air Battle.
-After the battle it had only 41 aircraft.
-The only tactic left for them was the kamikaze attack.
+Due partly to the aircrews' lack of combat experience, the air fleet suffered severe losses in the Formosa Air Battle The only tactic left for them was the kamikaze attack.